DisCoTec/discotec.github.io/2021/README.md

 # DisCoTec 2021 - 16th International Federated Conference on Distributed Computing Techniques

-[DisCoTec](https://www.discotec.org) is one of the major events sponsored by the International Federation for Information Processing ([IFIP](http://www.ifip.org)).
-It gathers conferences and workshops covering a broad spectrum of distributed computing subjects, from theoretical foundations and formal description techniques, to systems research issues.
-DisCoTec 2021 will take place at the [University of Malta](http://www.um.edu.mt), [Valletta](https://www.um.edu.mt/campuses/valletta), in June 14-18, 2021.
+[DisCoTec](https://www.discotec.org) 2021 is one of the major events sponsored by the International Federation for Information Processing ([IFIP](http://www.ifip.org)) and the European Association for Programming Languages and Systems ([EAPLS](https://eapls.org)).
+It gathers conferences and workshops that cover a broad spectrum of distributed computing subjects — from theoretical foundations and formal description techniques, testing and verification methods, to language design and system implementation approaches.

+DisCoTec 2021 will take place at the [University of Malta](http://www.um.edu.mt), [Valletta](https://www.um.edu.mt/campuses/valletta), between June 14-18, 2021.

 <!-- Due to the current COVID-19 developments, the conference is still hosted by the [University of Malta](http://www.um.edu.mt) but it will be held **online**.
 Instead of physical meeting/presentations, the authors of accepted papers have recorded their talks to discuss them with the conference participants online.  -->